buildo/retro/mailo/README.md

 - Store your email templates where you like.
 - Send your email with the ESP you like.
 - Compose your template using HTML partials (convenient for footers and headers).
-- Collect your email errors in just one point.
+- Collect your email errors in "just one point".
+- Fail at compile-time if parameters are not correctly provided to the template.

 # How to use
 How to get mailo instance.